 }

-// InputSchema defines the argument structure for LLM Function Calling.
+// InputSchema defines the argument structure for the Tool.
 It

 // utilizes jsonschema tags to detail the definition.
 For jsonschema in Go,